TheGoodlike13/sahyun_bot/README.md

 Timeout = amount of seconds before HTTP gives up and fails the request; defaults to 300;
 yes, it can be a very laggy website, unfortunately; though this is overkill for sure :)

+CookieFilename = filename for cookie storage; defaults to '.cookie_jar'; speeds up login process for subsequent launches of the bot; IF EMPTY - cookies are only stored in memory only

 #### [system]